volume-trader/QuantowerKB/getting-started/reset-settings-to-default.md

 ### How to Reset All Settings to default

 Sometimes all platform's settings need to be reset to default.
-To do this, close the platform, **Right-click** on Quantower icon and select **Open File Location** from the context menu.
+To do this, close the platform, **Right-click** on VT-Terminal icon and select **Open File Location** from the context menu.

 {% hint style="success" %}
 You can save the current settings if you want to return to them later.
 Just rename your **Settings** folder to something else, like _**Settings\_My**_ etc.